vedraw/crossword_generator/README.md

 ---

 Enter names:
-For eg. ALLEN, ELEANOR, LENA, LEON
+For eg. Allen, Eleanor, Lena, Leon

 And get crossword-like overlapping grids, with navigation and image export!